MargaretKrutikova/fsharp-ddd-cqrs/README.md

-# Example project with DDD, CQRD in an onion
+# Example project with DDD, CQRS in an onion

 This is a tiny api that implements a simple peer-to-peer library for exchanging physical books.